Showndarya/Apache-Flink-Cloud-Bursting/DESIGN.md

 >
 > ### Explain:
 > The data is generated from one of the source, and is processed in the operator.
 Finally,
 > the result is emitted to the sink.
-Flink has metrics to sense the high traffic, and then it offload half
-> of the workload to the lambda function on the cloud.
+Flink metrics can be used to detect the traffic of the input event stream.
+> We might use metrics like JVM heap usage, event input rate to detect the traffic in the operator.
+And based on these
+> metrics, we might determine the suitable offloading portion based on our experiment.
 After the computation is done in the lambda function,
 > it sends the result back to the operator.
 Finally, the operator sends the data to the sink or another operator.
 >
 > ### Why is this suitable:
 > 1. We choose flatmap as a start because it is stateless.
-We don't need to consider
-     > about aggregation operation and order of the event.
+We don't need to consider aggregation operation and order of the event.
 > 2. We choose to send the event from operator to cloud and send back data from cloud to operator.
-     > Because it is easier.
+  Because it is easier.
-> 3. We choose to offload event to cloud, thus we can intuitively observe the difference of workload between
-     > using only operator and using cloudburst technique.
+> 3. We choose to offload event to cloud, thus we can intuitively observe the difference of workload between using only operator and using cloudburst technique.

 ## 3. **Expectations:**